nteract/bookstore/docs/source/usage.rst

 - ``/workspace`` - where users edit and store notebooks
 - ``/published`` - notebooks to be shared to an organization

-Bookstore archives versions by keeping the path intact (until a user changes them).
+Bookstore archives notebook versions by keeping the path intact (until a user changes them).
 For example, the prefixes that could be associated with storage types:

 - Notebook in "draft" form: ``/workspace/kylek/notebooks/mine.ipynb``
 - Most recent published copy of a notebook: ``/published/kylek/notebooks/mine.ipynb``